Flowerz-IL/FlowerzAPI/README.md

    * orders : *orders Array* -- The orders of the user.

 ### Order
-The Order resource provides information on the orders of the application user's.
+The Order resource provides information on the orders of the application users.
 Use and requests from this resource require specific authorizations.

 #### Example request: